8: Correspondence Analysis (CA)

 Figure 5: CA ordination plots with species response surfaces of the Doubs River species data emphasising four species of fish: A) Satr, B) Scer, C) Teso, and D) Cogo.
 D) additionally has the environmental vectors projected on the plot, with the significant vectors shown in red.

-The species response surfaces in Figure 5 show the change of species abundance across the ordination space and the vectors indicate how the species distribution and abundance relate to the predominant environmental gradients.
-Seen in this way, it quickly becomes evident that the biplot is a simplification of coenospaces.
+The species response surfaces in Figure 5 show how species abundance changes across the ordination space, and the vectors indicate how species distribution and abundance relate to the predominant environmental gradients.
+Seen this way, the biplot is a simplification of coenospaces.

 The Arch Effect

 With an ordination in front of me, the arch effect is easy to see.
 Figure 6 redraws the site scores and joins the sites in river order, from the source (site 1) to the mouth.
-The sites do not fall on a straight line along CA1.
-They bow into an arch, rising on CA2 in the middle of the river and falling again towards each end.
+Rather than falling on a straight line along CA1, the sites bow into an arch, rising on CA2 in the middle of the river and falling again towards each end.

 Code